sacdallago/pcomplex/README.md

 - `watchify`: `npm install -G watchify` (the `-G` options will install Webpack globally).
 You can use watchify to keep rebuilding the source if you are working in the `lib` folders.

-## Structure
-The repository is structured as follows:

-- The `lib` folder contains the sources (in this case, only one source with one class).
-- The `example` folder contains three examples of how to use this tool and how to modify appearance via CSS.
-- The `build` folder contains the built sources as one file called `pcomplex.js` (this you can include in your web-page via the \<script\> tag).
-    **IMPORTANT** it is always best to rebuild the source before using the package (see following sections).

-## Building the source
-After you have installed Webpack, you will just need to run `webpack` via terminal from the root of this repository.
-This will automatically overwrite (or create) the file `build/pcomplex.js`.

 ## Using the tool
 You can use the compiled source directly in your webpages, for example: